-Pain relief is important to aid your recovery from surgery.
-This may be in the form of tablets, suppositories or injections.
+We may also give you tablets, suppositories or injections to make sure you have enough pain relief.
 Once you are comfortable and have recovered safely from your anaesthetic, we will take you back to the ward.
 The ward staff will continue to monitor you and assess your pain relief.
 They will ask you to describe any pain you have using the following scale.

-0 = No pain
+- 0 = No pain

-1 = Mild pain
+- 1 = Mild pain

-2 = Moderate pain
+- 2 = Moderate pain

-3 = Severe pain
+- 3 = Severe pain